 Special Admission Requirements

-In addition to meeting the university admission criteria, applicants must:
+In addition to meeting university criteria, applicants must have the following: